aldebaran/libqi-java/qimessaging/info/ReadmePropertyManagement.md

     AnyObject.connect(String, QiSignalListener)

-**Warning**: The value received by the listener are serialized (One of **libqi-java** managed type).
-Have to use a QiSerializer to have a custom type.
+**Warning**: The values received by the listener are serialized (Into one of **libqi-java** managed types).
+You have to use a QiSerializer to have a custom type.

 Remarks:
 --------

-Pay a real attention in witch case you are before using a method.
+Pay a real attention in which case you are before using a method.